RedisLabs/redislabs-docs/content/modules/redisai/_index.md

 ## DL/ML Backends

-RedisAI supports the following DL/ML identifiers and respective backend libraries:
+RedisAI supports DL/ML identifiers and their respective backend libraries, including:

 - **TF**: The TensorFlow backend
 - **TFLITE**: The TensorFlow Lite backend
 - **TORCH**: The PyTorch backend
 - **ONNX**: ONNXRuntime backend

+A complete list of supported backends is in the [release notes for each version]({{< relref "/modules/redisai/release-notes/_index.md" >}}).

 Backend libraries are dynamically loaded as needed, but can also be loaded during booting or at runtime.
 Refer to these pages for more information on loading backends: